-This qualification is designed to increase learners’ knowledge and understanding of mental health and mental well-being.
+This part time qualification is designed to increase learners’ knowledge and understanding of mental health and mental well-being.
 It focuses on the study of mental health and mental well-being to support different occupational areas and offer breadth and depth of study, incorporating a key core of knowledge and understanding.

 The objectives of this qualification are to help learners to understand:

 • mental health legislation, services and public attitudes and how these have evolved

 • how to support mental well-being through various stages of life

 • mental ill health, treatment options available and the potential consequences of mental ill health